-Imagine a warm, tolerant country where people enjoy strangers.
-I signed up to crew on a sailboat to experience the beautiful, clear ocean that photographs of the area promised.
-I knew nothing about Bahamian people, although the beauty of travel is the unexpected.
-Experiencing light bouncing off a turquoise sea under cobalt skies with towering white clouds and a pristine beach on the horizon swelled my heart, although it wasn’t until I stepped off the boat that the real magic began.
+Imagine a place where people enjoy strangers.
+I knew nothing about the Bahamas when I arranged to crew on a multi-hull sailboat.
+Light bouncing off a turquoise sea under a cobalt sky, towering white clouds and a pristine beach on the horizon swelled my heart, although it wasn’t until I stepped off the boat that the real magic began.

 The first taste

-of Bahamian acceptance came from customs officials on the remote island where
+of Bahamian acceptance came from customs officials on a remote island where

 they could possibly be thinking.
-I’m not a small woman, the captain was half my
+I’m not a small woman, the captain was a thin, balding man half my

 size and the girl resembled neither of us.
 We looked like kidnappers in the sex

 trade industry.
-The captain hedged his answers and left many of the questions
+The captain left most of the questions

 on the form blank.
 At that point U.S. officials would have marched us into